FREE Online Information Sessions

 Clinical Training and Essential Job Functions

-Each student is assigned to an affiliated imaging center.
+Each student is assigned to an affiliated imaging center at the beginning of the program.
 We have clinical sites located in Loma Linda, Redlands, San Bernardino, Hemet, Palm Springs, Riverside, Apple Valley, Murrieta, and the Imperial Valley.
-Students are expected to have transportation during the program.
+Students are expected to provide their own transportation during and throughout the program.
 Students are assigned a clinical site near the beginning of the program.
 Some clinical sites may involved a 60 minute drive from Loma Linda University.
+Students are responsible for all costs and availability of transporation.

 Essential Job Functions